Keeping Your CMS Secure

 Or, they might attempt to throw the site into chaos.

-Of course, this is more than just someone stealing your tweets or accessing your Netflix queue.
-Unauthorized access of your content management system is akin to gaining control of your business’ entire online persona — and, in the case of an organization that depends on content as a business asset or, even more critical, a business that depends on uptime to sell online products, unauthorized meddling in the content management system can lead to loss of reputation, loss of income, and even loss of actual assets.
+Of course, this is more than just someone getting access to your social networks or streaming queue.
+Unauthorized access of your content management system is akin to gaining control of your business’s entire online persona — and, in the case of an organization that depends on content as a business asset or, even more critical, a business that depends on uptime to sell online products, unauthorized meddling in the content management system can lead to loss of reputation, loss of income, and even loss of actual assets.

 Because, let’s face it; even the most secure password can fall into the wrong hands, especially for those who don’t depend on password protection software, or those who log in so infrequently that they wouldn’t notice any malicious action for weeks after a security breach.